-- (1) By a record signed by the donor or other person authorized to make an anatomical gift; - (2) By a record signed by another individual acting at the direction of the donor or other person authorized to make an anatomical gift if the donor or other person is physically unable to sign; - (3) By a later-executed document of gift that revokes a previous anatomical gift or portion of an anatomical gift, either expressly or by inconsistency; - (4) If not made in a will, by any form of communication during a terminal illness or injury addressed to at least two adults, at least one of whom is a disinterested witness: - (5) If made in a will, by the manner provided for revocation of wills; - (6) By a parent of an unemancipated minor who has died if the parent is reasonably available; - (7) By the destruction or cancellation of the document of gift, or the portion of the document of gift, used to make the gift, with the intent to revoke the gift.
+- (1) By a record signed by the donor or other person authorized to make an anatomical gift; - (2) By a record signed by another individual acting at the direction of the donor or other person authorized to make an anatomical gift if the donor or other person is physically unable to sign; - (3) By a later-executed document of gift that revokes a previous anatomical gift or portion of an anatomical gift, either expressly or by inconsistency;

+- (4) By any form of communication during a terminal illness or injury addressed to at least two adults; - (5) By a parent of an unemancipated minor who has died if the parent is reasonably available; - (6) By the destruction or cancellation of the document of gift, or the portion of the document of gift, used to make the gift, with the intent to revoke the gift; - (7) If made in a will, by the manner provided for revocation of wills or by any of the applicable means described above.

-If an anatomical gift is revoked through the means described in (2), above, the bill requires that the record (a) be witnessed by a minimum of two adults, at least one of whom is a disinterested witness, who have signed at the request of the donor or other person, and (b) state that it has been signed and witnessed.
+If an anatomical gift is revoked through the means described in (2), above, the bill requires that the record (a) be witnessed by a minimum of two adults who have signed at the request of the donor or other person, and (b) state that it has been signed and witnessed.